 The funds can’t just stay in the inherited IRA forever, or even until the new beneficiary reaches the age at which they’d have to start being withdrawn.
 In most cases, all the funds have to be distributed within 10 years of the original owner’s death.
 If it’s a Roth IRA, all the interest usually has to be distributed within five years of the owner’s death.

-Rather than opening an inherited IRA, the person who inherited the IRA can take a lump sump distribution.
+Rather than opening an inherited IRA, the person who inherited the IRA can take a lump sum distribution.
 Even if the person is younger than 59 ½, the distribution won’t be subject to the usual 10% penalty for an early withdrawal.
-However, the distributed funds will be subject to income taxes.
+However, the distributed funds will be subject to income taxes immediately upon withdrawal.

 Tips for Handling IRAs